Religious Studies, Minor

 Core Area Courses

-Students select one course from at least three different core areas for a total of 9 s.h.
+Students select courses from at least three out of the five core areas for a total of 9 s.h. (typically three courses).

 Social Justice, Equity, Inclusion, and Religion